-In 1967 the band supported Roy Orbison, The Walker Brothers and The Yardbirds on their tour of Australia adding keyboard player Dennis Garcia.
-In the same year they supported Eric Burdon and The Animals.
-Over the next couple of years, the band went through several line-up changes: Mick Flinn (ex-Wild Colonials) replaced Alan James, Idris Jones (ex-The Gingerbread Men) replaced Dennis Garcia and Fred Wieland on guitar (ex-The Strangers) joined replacing Laurie Arthur who became the bands manager.
-Buddy England joined the band when Jones left, and they signed to CBS Records in 1969 releasing the singles ''Here Comes Love Again'' and ''Ten Thousand Children''.
+In 1967, the band toured Australia supporting Roy Orbison, The Walker Brothers, and The Yardbirds, adding keyboardist Dennis Garcia along the way.
+That same year, they also backed Eric Burdon and The Animals.
+Over the next couple of years, the lineup shifted several times: Mick Flinn (ex-Wild Colonials), Idris Jones (ex-The Gingerbread Men) joined, and guitarist Fred Wieland (ex-The Strangers) stepped in for Laurie Arthur, who became the band’s manager.
+When Jones departed, Buddy England joined, and in 1969 they signed with CBS Records, releasing the singles "Here Comes Love Again" and "Ten Thousand Children."

-The Mixtures moved to Fable Records in 1970 with Gary Howard joining on drums and with Idris Jones returning on vocals they recorded a cover of Mungo Jerry's "In the Summertime" and—as a result of the 1970 radio ban, during which many Australian radio stations refused to play Australian and British music released by major labels—received much more airplay than had initially been expected for a group on a small record label.
-The single went to #1 in Australia for six weeks.
-They followed up with "The Pushbike Song" (produced by David Mackay), which went to #1 in Australia for two weeks, hit #2 in the UK Singles Chart, and went to #44 on the Billboard Hot 100 in the U.S. after being released on Sire Records.
-In the same year they supported the 1910 Fruitgum Company in Sydney.
+In 1970, The Mixtures moved to Fable Records, with Gary Howard on drums and Jones returning as vocalist.
+They recorded a cover of Mungo Jerry's "In the Summertime," which—helped by the 1970 radio ban that limited major label airplay—received far more exposure than expected for a small-label release, topping the Australian charts for six weeks.
+They followed with "The Pushbike Song" (produced by David Mackay), which hit #1 in Australia for two weeks, reached #2 in the UK, and climbed to #44 on the U.S. Billboard Hot 100 via Sire Records.
+That same year, they supported the 1910 Fruitgum Company in Sydney.

-The group underwent some more line-up changes including Brenton Fosdike (ex-SSARB), drummer John Petkovich and the last member to join was keyboard player Rob Scott.
-In 1978 the band travelled to Perth to do some recording and put together a new show.
-During this time bass player Chris Spooner died in a fishing accident at Trigg Beach.
-The band only carried on for a further three months as a four piece before breaking up in early 1979.
-The remaining four members, Brenton, John, Rob and Peter Williams, then formed a new band with two other Australians, (Dennis Broad and Paul Reynolds) and the band was named BRIX.
-John Petkovich died in 2017.
-Fred Weiland died in 2018.
-Laurie Arthur died in 2021.
+The group went through more line-up changes, adding Brenton Fosdike (ex-SSARB), drummer John Petkovich, and finally keyboard player Rob Scott.
+In 1978, they traveled to Perth to record and create a new show.
+Sadly, during this time, bassist Chris Spooner died in a fishing accident at Trigg Beach.
+The band continued for only three more months as a four-piece before breaking up in early 1979.
+The remaining members—Brenton, John, Rob, and Peter Williams—then formed a new band with Australians Dennis Broad and Paul Reynolds, naming it BRIX.
+John Petkovich passed away in 2017, Fred Weiland in 2018, and Laurie Arthur in 2021.

 Members